akhilr007/brewapps_assessment/README.md

 ### 3. Configure the MongoDB connection

 Open the `src/config/database.js` file and update the MongoDB connection URL to point to your MongoDB database.
 You can use a local MongoDB or a cloud-based solution like MongoDB Atlas.
-Or you can use the existing MongoDB configuration.
+Or you can use the existing MongoDB configuration used (MongoDB Atlas).

 ### 4. Start the server